classiebit/eventmie-pro-docs/resources/docs/1.4/events/simple-events.md

 <a name="SEO"></a>
 ## SEO

 Write meta titles, keywords, and descriptions.
-These tags will be specific for each event.
+These tags will be specific for each event, for event specific SEO.

 **Form Fields**

-- Meta Title
+- Meta Title (optional)
-- Meta Tags (keywords)
+- Meta Tags/Keywords (optional)
-- Meta Description
+- Meta Description (optional)

 ---